simbaaf/4user/README.md

  It's a basic Single Page application contain the best technologies for authentification user

- # Technologies used :  🔥
+ # Technologies used :fire: :

 ## *front-end* 💎: